Social Commerce: Is it Here to Stay?

 - Why social commerce should be a companion to your ecommerce site, not its replacement

 Social commerce involves activities related to buying and selling within social media platforms and messaging systems.
 This could refer to providing information and support to customers via a messaging app like Facebook Messenger, featuring products on your social channels with a link to buy on your ecommerce site, and more.

 Today, the use of social commerce is becoming more commonplace.
 In 2017, only 17 percent of retailers were using social commerce.
 By 2018, that number had almost doubled to 33 percent.

 Then in 2019, more than 40 percent of survey respondents between 18–34 years old reported purchasing an item through social media and nearly another 30 percent said they hadn’t purchased but were at least somewhat interested in doing so.

-Social commerce can also refer to other actions of a social nature that impact or occur as part of the commerce process, like featuring customer reviews on your site, but for this piece, we’ll focus on the buying activities that take place on social network sites.
+Social commerce can also refer to other actions of a social nature that impact or occur as part of the commerce process, like featuring customer reviews on your site, but for this piece, I’ll focus on the buying activities that take place on social network sites.